okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-fedauth/set-up/aspnetwebforms/installsampleapp.md

     > **Note:** In this example we are using the "default" Custom Authorization Server.
 The value for `"okta:AuthorizationServerId"` is `"default"`.

-You have now created your Web app in Okta and installed the <StackSelector snippet="applang" noSelector inline /> sample app.
+You have now created your App in Okta and installed the <StackSelector snippet="applang" noSelector inline /> sample app.